 Note: Some of the activities for this special day may not currently be feasible due to the circumstances surround COVID-19.
 However, students may still find the topic interesting and families may enjoy viewing the links provided and trying out a modified form of the exercises.

 Teacher Note: At this age, children do not usually possess the hand-eye coordination skills required for ball juggling.
 In order to promote hand-eye coordination and teach basic juggling at the same time, try using lightweight scarves.
 Gauzy, see-through scarves are perfect but other scarves can work too.
-Check with your school board resources as they may have a kit for this purpose.
+If your students are attending in person, you may wish to check with your school board resources as they may have a kit for this purpose.
 If scarves aren’t available, you can use beanbags.
 This activity is best done in the gym or outside (if it is not too windy).

 Watch this how-to video before attempting this activity.